Softwire/DynamiteJS/README.md

 `module.exports = new Bot()` ensures that this bot is included in the league.

-### Writing a bot #1
+## Task #1
-One of the bots is called `randomBot.js`.
-This bot should pick a move completely at random, choosing between Rock, Paper and Scissors only.
+One of the bots can be found in `randomBot.js`.
+Can you fill in the code for `randomBot.js` so that it randomly selects a move between Rock, Paper and Scissors?
+Leave out Waterballoon and Dynamite for now.

-Implement `randomBot.js`.
+If you're a bit lost or don't know how to get started, just ask one of our volunteers to help you out.

 Extension: extend your bot to also choose Dynamite at random.
 Remember it is limited to using up to 100 dynamite per game.

-### Writing a bot #2
+## Task #2
-Implement `customBot.js`.
+Now fill in the code for `customBot.js`.
 This can use any strategy of your choosing/designing.